ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

     Messages:          3013
     Topic information: Topic: /turtle1/cmd_vel | Type: geometry_msgs/msg/Twist | Count: 9 | Serialization Format: cdr
                        Topic: /turtle1/pose | Type: turtlesim_msgs/msg/Pose | Count: 3004 | Serialization Format: cdr

+Alternatively, you can also call ``ros2 bag info`` on a bag directory ``subset``, and all bag files within it will be analyzed as one.

 5 Play topic data
 ^^^^^^^^^^^^^^^^^